 If you’re driving any distance, make sure all wires, ropes, mast and sails are well attached with shockcords.
 Also, remove the forward spray nets as they will flap and damage your paint work if you go much over 30 mph (50 kph).
-Tighten up the hull retaining straps firmly.
+Tighten up the hull retaining straps firmly, but not brutally !

 You’ll soon be ready to haul away.
 Recommend to check the ropes and straps after 15 minutes or so, and then about every hour on the road.